 Required Forms and Insurance

-Complete and return the required camp form packet, kayaking waiver, and ropes course waiver not later than two weeks prior to camp start date.
-Return instructions are included in the packet.
+Please complete the required camp form packet, kayaking waiver, and ropes course waiver no later than two weeks prior to the start of camp.
+All information provided remains confidential.

 Cancellation & Refund Policy

 For program questions, please contact the coordinator, Jeff Dyal at 334.844.5817.